spec-dev/allo/guides/Writing-Live-Objects.md

 }
 ```

-### Binding to a contract group already referenced in a decorator
+### Binding to a contract group that's already referenced by a handler

 Before running a Live Object, Spec automatically sources the ABIs for any contract groups referenced within your `@OnEvent` and `@OnCall` decorators.
 For example, if your Live Object has an event handler like this...